 What is the best way to fund my sponsorship?

 Child of Hope is extremely grateful to all those who partner with us by joining the Child Sponsorship programme.
 The most cost-effective means of doing this is by setting up a regular payment by online banking.
-Paypal via this website and JustGiving are fine, but we pay some fees).
+Paypal via this website and JustGiving are fine too, but we pay some fees).

 What happens when my child finishes primary education?

-Subject to their results in the country's Primary Leaving Examination, children go on to secondary education at the nearby state schools or vocational training with a local college if they prefer.
+Subject to their results in the country's Primary Leaving Examination, children go on to secondary education at our own secondary school, or vocational training with a local college if they prefer.

-Currently we aren’t able to offer further education in our own facility, although our own secondary school plans to open in early 2020.
 Whichever route your child takes, Child of Hope is committed to funding ongoing education.
-At either school or college, we will fund our children’s ongoing food, welfare and medical care they presently enjoy, plus the new school/college fees.
-The overall cost of ongoing education/training will be around £25 per month.
+At either school or college, we will fund our children’s ongoing food, welfare and medical care they presently enjoy, plus any college fees.
+The overall cost of ongoing education/training is around £25 per month.

 It’s an important decision time for the children, and we hope the whole class decides to continue with some form of education or training.
 The alternative is grim – without further education they could potentially turn to begging, scavenging in the slum, prostitution or crime.